emrebican/BookShelf/README.md

 [BookShelf app site](https://react-mui-bookshelf.netlify.app/)

 This app list your book archive.
-You can add a book with its name, author name and your comments and rating.
+You can add a book with its name, author name and your comments and rating, and you can also update your list element if you want.
-There is a graphic brief which give you some information about your list, in the app
+There is a graphic brief which give you some information about your list, in the app.

 ## ScreenShots